CraigKelly/twivility/README.md

 This is the twivility.com project.

 ***IMPORTANT!*** The UI is incomplete and does nothing.
 You will be disappointed if you try this software right now.
-It will be done(-ish) soon
+Work is proceeding - do not despair!

 Until then, there is no license file.
-It is expected that this code will be released under the MIT license (or possibly GPL v3).
+The plan is to release the code under the MIT license (or possibly GPL v3).
 If you need licensing before then, what are you thinking using pre-pre-alpha software?
-If you're really sure, open an Issue here and I'll fix the situation ASAP.
+If you're sure, open an Issue here and I'll fix the situation.

 ## Quick intro